 HUD reserves the right to deny the conversion request if the conditions of this Notice are not met, or if the owner does not satisfactorily address concerns raised in residents’ comments.

 Selection of PHA.
 Once a transaction manager determines that the project meets all requirements outlined in this notice and that the project is eligible for conversion, HUD will forward the RAD project request to the HUD Public Housing Field Office Director.
 The field office will determine the appropriate PHA to administer the PBVs in accordance with established criteria for selection of PHA administration of TPVs, including, but not limited to, jurisdiction to administer the voucher program in the area where the project is located and PHA administrative capacity (including any experience with operating a PBV program).
-The PHA will have the opportunity to accept or reject the offer to enter into a PBV HAP contract for eligible units at the project.
-In the case that the initially-selected PHA does not wish to enter into a PBV HAP contract, the HUD Public Housing Field Office Director will make a reasonable effort to find a PHA willing to enter into a PBV contract with the owner for eligible units at the project.
-If no PHA consents to enter into the PBV contract, the owner’s conversion request will not be approved.
+The PHA will have the opportunity to accept or reject the offer to enter into a PBV HAP Contract for eligible units at the project.
+In the case that the initially-selected PHA does not wish to enter into a PBV HAP Contract, the HUD Public Housing Field Office Director will make a reasonable effort to find a PHA willing to enter into a PBV HAP Contract with the owner for eligible units at the project.
+If no PHA consents to enter into the PBV HAP Contract, the owner’s conversion request will not be approved.
 The selected PHA must inform the local HUD Public Housing Field Office within 30 days of the date of its selection whether the PHA consents or does not consent to enter into the PBV contract at the Rent Supp or RAP project.
 Once a PHA has consented to administer the PBV contract, the local HUD Public Housing Field Office will inform the transaction manager in HUD’s Office of Recapitalization that a PHA has been identified.

 Funding and Execution of the PBV HAP Contract.
-Once the transaction manager has received confirmation that there is a PHA willing to administer the PBV contract at the project, the transaction manager will begin the process of finalizing the PBV HAP or contract at the project.
+Once the transaction manager has received confirmation that there is a PHA willing to administer the PBV HAP Contract at the project, the transaction manager will begin the process of finalizing the PBV HAP Contract at the project.

 The transaction manager will also be responsible for identifying the anticipated number of converting units at the project and preparing the Housing Conversion Action worksheet to send to the Financial Management Division (FMD) to request funding for the conversion.
 The transaction manager will use the anticipated date of the triggering event as the anticipated effective date for the funding request.
 Once the funding request has been made, the FMD will work closely with the transaction manager to ensure that the correct number of vouchers has been requested before approving the funding request.
 Once the funding request has been approved, HUD will then amend the PHA’s ACC, to provide tenant-protection funding for the conversion.